 Under O.C.G.A. § 19-6-4, spousal support or alimony may be allotted in a divorce case in order to help ease spouse's transition from married life into independence.
 This is particularly true in cases where the husband or wife served a "stay at home" role while the other was the main income-earner.
 While the laws concerning alimony have designed it to serve a temporary and rehabilitative role, in some rare cases the court may award one spouse permanent support.

-At Oles Law Group, our Alpharetta divorce attorney helps clients resolve legal difficulties and fight for a fair alimony agreement.
+At the Law Offices of David E Oles, LLC, our Alpharetta divorce attorney helps clients resolve legal difficulties and fight for a fair alimony agreement.
 Even if a couple has decided to end a marriage, they both deserve a chance at a fulfilling future.
 Let us help you protect your family’s best interests.

 The Likelihood of Alimony Awards in Your Case